hemalatha-0307/Library-management-system/README.md

 This project digitalizes the entire workflow of a library by replacing manual registers with an efficient database-driven system.
 It ensures accurate book tracking, smooth member management, reliable transaction recording, and automatic fine generation for late returns.
-The system demonstrates practical backend development skills and real-world DBMS implementation using well-designed tables and JDBC-based logic.
+The system demonstrates practical backend development skills and real-world DBMS implementation using well-designed tables and JDBC logic.

 🗄️ Database Structure (MySQL Tables)